sleexyz/hylogen/README.md

 cabal install hylogen
 ```

-This will install the hylogen package and `hyde`, the rendering environment.
+This will install the hylogen package and `hylide`, the rendering environment.

 ![](data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==)